Enjoy a great trip when you take advantage of flights from Birmingham to Funchal at Birmingham Airport. Find out more about the route on our website.

 The airport is very easy to get to whichever way you choose to travel to it.
 If you’re driving to the airport, you’ll find a choice of seven car parks, which are all easily accessible from the terminal by foot or via a free courtesy shuttle bus.
 Book a car park space online in advance and save up to 70% off.

 If you’re looking to take public transport, you will find bus services running directly to the airport or to Birmingham International train station.
+There's also a free Air-Rail Link direct from the train station to the terminal building which'll get you there in less than 5 minutes.

 To find out about our other services, head to our terminal facilities page.